Troubleshoot test splitting

 Using test splitting with Python Django tests

 Sometimes, users run into specific issues when performing test splitting for their own unique use cases.
-One example of a user resolving an issue when test splitting in Python Django did not perform correctly can be found in the following Discuss post, which can be found here.
+One example of a user resolving an issue when test splitting in Python Django did not perform correctly can be found in the following Discuss post.

 Using this example, here is a quick example of how you can accomplish test splitting: